iterative/dvc.org/static/docs/commands-reference/commit.md

     wdir: ..
 ```

-In the DVC file we see a checksum was calculated.
-In the DVC cache the first
+In the DVC file we see a checksum was calculated, and that the checksum indeed
-two characters of the checksum are used as a directory name, and the file name
+differs from `data.xml`.
+In the DVC cache the first two characters of the
+checksum are used as a directory name, and the file name is the remaining
-is the remaining characters.
-If the file were committed to the cache it would
+characters.
+Therefore, if the file had been committed to the cache it would
-appear in the directory `.dvc/cache/9f` but:
+appear in the directory `.dvc/cache/9f`.
+But:

 ```dvc
     $ ls .dvc/cache/9f
     ls: .dvc/cache/9f: No such file or directory
 ```

+Indeed it is not in the cache, as desired.

-Then after working with the new file we decide it is ready to be committed to
+After working with the new file we decide it is ready to be committed to the
-the cache.
+cache.
 We will see this:

 ```dvc
     $ dvc commit